AnonymousUISTGithub2019/HaptiStrap/README.md

 # Making your Own Haptistrap

 ## Equipment
-You will need the following equipment to make and assemble your own HaptiStrap:
+You will need access to the following equipment to make and assemble your own HaptiStrap:

 1. FDM 3D printer
 2. PLA filament (approximately 5 g or 2 m)